The Way to the King

 1 Thessalonians is significant for several reasons:

-- It serves as a model for pastoral care, showing how leaders can encourage and instruct their congregations.
+- It serves as a model for pastoral care, demonstrating how leaders can encourage and instruct their congregations in faith and ethics.